colabottles/toddl/about/index.md

 templateClass: tmpl-post
 ---

-## Hello!
+## Welcome to my About page!

 I'm Todd.
 I've been a Front End Developer for around twenty years or so.
-I'm interested in A11y, UX and Inclusion/Diversity in web.
-I love to travel, write and read, attend web conferences, meet new people, and talk web.

-If you are looking for someone for your front end team at your company, here is a little bit of what I know.
-You can also click the icons in the footer to take you to my online examples over at GitHub, CodePen, and Dribbble.
+I started by learning BASIC as a young lad and my fascination with the internet and programming and building things on the web took off from there.
+My focus has been primarily on accessibility(a11y), user experience and interfaces, web standards and semantic code, a lot of backend work with PHP, some Rails and even a bit of ASP.

+I've done a lot of different roles as a one-man team over the years, I've worked in teams that were in-house and spread all over the world in different locations.
+Being able to coordinate with others in different time zones was fascinating and easy to do, and I have worked by myself doing many roles in one over the course of a project.

+I took a long break in 2001-2006.
+Over the years, many projects have changed or simply disappeared.
+Howvere, I do know what I am doing and I am constantly trying to learn new technologies. making the web a better place for all through inclusion and diversity is something I would like to see happen in my lifetime as well.App

+So here is the jist of you are looking to add a team member to your staff.
+Below is what I know, but there's no limit to what I can know and use.
+The way I learn is through doing.
+Repetitive doing is how I learn and that's how I do it.
+Thanks for reading.

 Here's what I know;